bfeng1/bfeng1.github.io/machine_learning_p1.md

 **Project description:**

-Using a given house-related dataset, develop a regression model to predict the house prices using the provided features.

-This project aims to practice regression model development skills using structured datasets.
-This project has a main focus on experiencing different regress models and comparing the performance, to obtain the highest performance on the results.
+This project focuses on utilizing machine learning regression models to predict house prices based on provided features.
+We will build and evaluate several different models to determine their effectiveness in accurately forecasting housing prices.
+By comparing the performance of various algorithms, we aim to identify the most reliable method for predicting real estate values.
+This project offers a professional exploration of predictive modeling techniques applied to the real estate domain, providing valuable insights into the factors influencing house prices.

 This project has tried out the following regression models:
 * Linear Regression